op57no23/FireChat/README.md

 # firechat

-## A Vue chat app using firestore -- https://openchat-1e441.web.app/
+## A Vue chat app using firebase and firestore -- https://openchat-1e441.web.app/